-The congregation/agency desires, at its own expense, that the Intern/Vicar visit prior to the start of the internship for purposes of orientation and introduction.
+If the congregation/agency desires, at its own expense, that the Intern visit prior to the start of the internship for purposes of orientation and introduction, any associated expenses are the responsibility of the congregation/agency.

-Interns are required to pay to the seminary a technology fee of \$62.50 per semester, a total of \$125.00 per year.
+Interns are required to pay to the seminary a technology fee.
 The congregation is encouraged, but not required, to pay this fee on behalf of the student.
+The current technology fee is listed HERE.

-Renters insurance.
+Renter's insurance.